badarbenami/alx-pre_course/README.md

-My first git task (badlkalb)
+My first git task (whatever you want to write shaa)
-My first readme